testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

 # Computing combinations using the Cartesian product

-A simple for-loop solution only works well when the number of combination variables is small.
+A simple nested for-loop solution only works well when the number of combination variables is small.
 However, it does not scale if the number of parameters is large.
 In this case, using a Cartesian product function comes in handy.